isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ]
    }

-Even there is another subnet with the "2001:db8:1::/64" prefix: only the textual form of subnets are compared to avoid duplicates.
+This works even if there is another subnet with the "2001:db8:1::/64" prefix;
+only the textual form of subnets are compared to avoid duplicates.

 .. note::